skorch-dev/skorch/docs/user/FAQ.rst

     )
     net.fit(X, y)

+Note: `torch.manual_seed` calls `torch.cuda.manual_seed` if the
+current process employs CUDA, so you don't have to worry about seeding CUDA RNG explicitly.

-Note that there are cases where you want a fixed train/validation split (by default the split is not seeded).
+There are cases where you want a fixed train/validation split (by default the split is not seeded).
 This can be done by passing the `random_state` parameter to `ValidSplit`: